compulim/azure-iot-alexa-smart-home-skill/README.md

 * Ready-to-use sample code for Arduino, ESP8266 and Raspberry
 * [Direct method](https://docs.microsoft.com/en-us/azure/iot-hub/iot-hub-devguide-direct-methods) is a cloud-to-device messaging bus that fit perfectly with Alexa Smart Home Skill API

+Since Alexa Smart Home Skill can only talk to AWS Lambda, this prototype runs on AWS Lambda and talks to Azure IoT Hub directly without the need of extra bridge which could increase the latency.

 # How to start?

 This project is an AWS Lambda function that bridges between Alexa Smart Home Skill and Azure IoT Hub.
 And it is intended for someone who already have some basic knowledge about Alexa app, AWS Lambda, Azure IoT hub, and programming IoT devices.